tidyverse/tidyr/cran-comments.md

 ## revdepcheck results

-We checked 996 reverse dependencies (874 from CRAN + 122 from BioConductor), comparing R CMD check results across CRAN and dev versions of this package.
+We checked 876 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 4 new problems
+ * We saw 2 new problems
  * We failed to check 17 packages

 Issues with CRAN packages are summarised below.